 Companies do this as a way of raising more money to help them grow the business.
 If you are an existing shareholder, it means you can increase the number of shares you have in a company at a discounted price.
 Even if you decide not to take up their offer, you may be able to sell the right to buy the discounted shares to someone else.

 Shareholder discounts or entitlements

 Some public companies, usually in the retail, hospitality, entertainment or financial services industries, offer generous discounts to shareholders when they buy goods or services from the companies or their subsidiaries.
-Typically, you need to hold a qualifying number of shares in order to be eligible.
+Typically, you need to hold a qualifying number of shares to be eligible.

 10. Who can help you buy and sell shares?

 - A non-advisory broking service (generally, an online broker such as Westpac Share Trading).
-This option allows you to buy and sell.

 - An advisory broking service (also called a 'full service' broker).

 Regardless of the method you choose, or the number of shares you want to buy, it's important to remember that share trading can be complex.
 However, a little understanding and the right advice could make a big difference, especially when it comes to how you manage the risks.

 Things you should know